DavidusRidero/Hello-World/README.md

 # Hello-World
-The name is self explanatory
+The name is pretty self explanatory

 Greetings Earthlings.